kpertsch/clvr_impl_starter/README.md

 ## Sprites Environment

 Renders trajectories the same way as the dataset, but allows to control the movement of the agent by passing in a 2D array of x,y-velocities.
 Implements the standard `gym` interface.
-We provide image and state-based versions of the environment.
+We provide image- and state-based versions of the environment.
-All environments are registered via [`sprites_env/__init__.py`](sprites_env/__init__.py), including image and state-based environment with different number of distractors.
+All environments are registered via [`sprites_env/__init__.py`](sprites_env/__init__.py), including image- and state-based environment with different number of distractors.

 You can create an instance of a particular environment by running:
 ```
+# In clvr_impl_starter directory
 import gym
+import sprites_env
 env = gym.make('Sprites-v1')
 ```
 This will create an image-based environment with one distractor.
 Change the name to get different environments.